-How to Cook Dried Beans in a Crockpot Slow Cooker
+How to Cook Dried Beans in a Crockpot or Slow Cooker

 Learning how to cook dried beans in a crockpot slow-cooker is one of those wonderful ideas I discovered through food blogging.
-After I tried cooking beans this way, I did this experiment to see how soaking the beans would affect the cooking time.
+After I tried cooking beans this way, I did the experiment outlined below to see how soaking the beans would affect the cooking time.
 I cooked my beans on high, but if you’re not going to be home you can always cook them for a longer time on low.
-The cooking time of dried beans will vary greatly depending on how fresh the beans are, so I can’t give you the exact cooking time, but here’s a report on the results I got.
+The cooking time of dried beans will vary greatly depending on how fresh the beans are, so I can’t give you the exact cooking time, but I’ll give you the approximate times.
 (See after my recipe for ways other food bloggers use their slow cookers to cook dried beans.)